Queue-to-Port Dispatcher

 This block identifies all queue entries that are candidates for dispatching.
 Based on the example diagram:- The

-matrix, which represents the initial list of all allocated queue entries and their target ports.
-This matrix is then sent to theFind Oldest Allocated Entry
+entry_allocated_per_portmatrix, which represents the initial list of all allocated queue entries and their target ports.
+This matrix is then sent to theFind Oldest Allocated Entryblock for arbitration.

 - The